Q&A

 Yes, we offer trade discounts for hospitality and retail clients.
 Significant savings are available when purchasing by pallet of 750 kg, or 60 bags of 25 kg and blending your own mix following our guidelines.
 Please contact us with your company name and address to receive a tailored offer, once you’re satisfied of our quality of baked lines etc .

-Am I required to use your sourdough starter?
+Am I required to use your sourdough starter while I buy your flours ?

 Not at all.
 You are welcome to use your own starter, or even opt for a yeast-based bread using only our flour.
 However, please note that we do not offer technical support for yeast-based baking, as it falls outside our artisanal expertise and ethic.